 Our Environmental Growth Strategy provides a long-term framework for Cornwall and the Isles of Scilly to not just conserve, but to grow nature.
 Environmental growth is about not just protecting but also enhancing nature – ensuring that there is more of it, and that it is bigger, better, more diverse and more joined up.

 The strategy is guided by the principle that we are interconnected with nature.
-It outlines steps to our target that by 30% of our land and seas are positively managed for nature by 2030.
+It outlines steps to our target that 30% of our land, rivers and seas are positively managed for nature by 2030.
 It is focused around 10 pillars for action to help nature regenerate and to provide the natural foundations for a green recovery.

 Nature Recovery, Regeneration and reintroductions